Segward/MacMemory/README.md

 # Usage

 I made a build shell script that compiles the project into the build folder. <br/>
-To give permission to the shell script use `chmod +x run.sh` and to build use `./build.sh`
+To give permission to the shell script use `chmod +x build.sh` and to build use `./build.sh`

 # Note